HAL Tejas: Upgrades and further development

-Tejas Mark 2
+An agreement has been signed by the Indian Air Force and the Aeronautical Development Agency to include advanced weaponry and sensors into HAL Tejas.
+By transferring technical know-how for the smooth integration of weapons and sensors, ADA and the IAF's Software Development Institute (SDI) hope to empower the IAF to carry out integration and flight testing on its own.

-The HAL Tejas design has been further developed into the Tejas Mark 2, incorporating a more powerful General Electric F414 INS6 engine, canards and other design changes.
-The Tejas Mark 2, which is expected to be rolled out in 2022, will have an increased payload carrying capacity and internal fuel capacity, more external hardpoints, improved combat range, a completely redesigned cockpit, and an integrated infrared search and track (IRST) system, in addition to the AESA radar.
-The Defence Institute of Advanced Technology (DIAT) is developing aircraft health and usage monitoring systems (HUMS) to integrate the various sensors on board the Tejas Mark 2.
-The first flight of Tejas Mark 2 is expected to be in 2023.
+On 5 March 2024, the high-altitude testing for On-Board Oxygen Generating System centric Life Support System (OBOGS-ILSS) of Tejas was successfully completed by DRDO.
+It could be used in MiG-29K, Tejas Mk2, AMCA, TEDBF and other aircraft with modifications.
+LCA PV-3 aircraft were used to test the system under a variety of flight conditions, including high g force and altitudes of up to 50000 ft.
+OBOGS oxygen concentrations, demand breathing, 100% oxygen availability, and aerobatic maneuvers at the necessary altitudes for complete functional testing were carried out following CEMILAC flight approval.
+All of the parameters have been met by the system which will replace the earlier Liquid Oxygen System (LOX).

 Naval variant

 The Naval LCA programme was commenced in 2003.
 According to ADA, the Naval LCA (N-LCA) Programme was envisaged to be completed in two phases, under Phase-1 two naval prototypes were developed - the two-seat NP-1 and the single-seat NP-2, based on the Tejas Mark 1 design, to carryout carrier suitability certification and weapons integration.
 Under Phase 2, two single-seat prototypes were planned to be built, based on the Tejas Mark 2 design, with further design optimisation and integration of the General Electric F414 INS6 engine.
 The first naval prototype NP-1 was rolled out in July 2010, and made its first flight on 27 April 2012.
 The naval LCA has stronger landing gear to absorb the forces generated during carrier take off and arrested recovery.